Westival Poetry Competition

 This year’s first prize is €1,000, with two runners-up prizes of €200 and €100 respectively.

 There is an entry fee of €10 for up to three poems.
-The closing entry date is Friday, Sept 28th, 2018 at 6 pm.
+The closing entry date is NOW CLOSED.
 Winners will be announced during the festival on Thursday the 25th of October 2018.
 Shortlisted entrants will be notified one week in advance and invited to attend an open-mic night before the prizewinners are publically announced.

 - Entries must not, by the closing date of submission, have been published or broadcast in any medium.